Covid19: Information for visitors

 Will the shop be open?

-The Gift Shop will be open, but with a limited capacity to allow for social distancing.
-It will only be open to those exiting the aquarium and at peak times there may be a queue to enter.
+The Gift Shop will be open.
+At peak times there may be a queue to enter.

 Why are there no talks or displays?